jniac/mnui/README.md

  mnui.range('my-value-1', 4, [0, 10]) // [0, 10] <=> { min: 0, max: 10 }
 ```

-So through the "listener / render-loop" choice, the "intermediate-group" usage and some "concise" options, declarations of properties to be displayed may cover a wide range of usages:
+So through the "listener / render-loop" choice, the "intermediate-group" usage and some "concise" options, declarations of properties via `mnui` may cover a wide range of usages:
 ```ts
 mnui.group('my-component', () => {
   mnui.range('scale', 1, [0, 10]).onUserChange(x => {